f-ouimet/ArduinoBluetoothTemplate/README.md

 # ArduinoBluetoothTemplate
-An Arduino template for communication via HC-05 or HC-06 modules
+An Arduino template for bluetooth and serial communication via HC-05 or HC-06 modules